ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 ### 2.3.1 Decouple installation

 As mentioned just now, the first thing we’ve done is decoupling Cilium deploying/installation from Kubernetes: no daemonset, no configmap.
 All the configurations needed by the agent are on the node.

-This makes agents suffer less from Kubernetes outages, but more importantly, each agent is now completely independent in terms of configuration and upgrade.
+This makes agents suffer less from Kubernetes outages, but more importantly, **<mark>each agent is now completely independent in terms of configuration and upgrade</mark>**.

 ### 2.3.2 Avoid retry/restart storms

-The second consideration is to avoid retry storms and burst starting, as requests will surge by two orders of magnitude or even higher when outage occurs, which could easily crash or stuck central components like Kubernetes and kvstore.
+The second consideration is to avoid retry storms and burst starting, as requests will surge by two orders of magnitude or even higher when outage occurs, which could easily crash or stuck central components like Kubernetes apiserver/etcd and kvstore.

 We use an internally developed restart backoff (jitter+backoff) mechanism to avoid such cases. the **<mark>jitter window is calculated according to cluster scale</mark>**.
 Such as,

-* For a cluster with 1000 nodes, the jitter window may be 20 minutes, during which period each agent is allowed to start one and only one time, then backed off.
+* For a cluster with 1000 nodes, the jitter window may be 20 minutes, during which period **<mark>each agent is allowed to start one and only one time</mark>**, then backed off.
 * For a cluster with 5000 nodes, the jitter window may be 60 minutes.
-* The backoff mechanism is **<mark>implemented as a bash script</mark>**, used in docker-compose as a "pre-start hook", **<mark>Cilium code suffers no changes</mark>**.
+* The backoff mechanism is **<mark>implemented as a bash script</mark>** (all states are saved in a local file), used in docker-compose as a "pre-start hook", **<mark>Cilium code suffers no changes</mark>**.

 Besides, we’ve assigned each agent a distinct certificate (each agent has a